MICA-MNI/ENIGMA/docs/pages/12.visualization/index.rst

 Following the examples below, we can easily map parcellated data (*e.g.*, Desikan-Killiany) to fsaverage5 surface space (*i.e.*, vertices).
 In the following example, we will display cortical atrophy in individuals with left TLE.

-.. admonition:: Our visualizaton tools work with ENIGMA and non-ENIGMA datasets 👀
+.. admonition:: Our visualization tools work with ENIGMA and non-ENIGMA datasets 👀

      Mapping parcellated data to the surface has never been easier!
 Our ``parcel_to_surface()`` function works with ENIGMA- and non-ENIGMA datasets.
 Our toolbox include several other parcellations (*e.g.*, glasser_fsa5, schaefer_100_fsa5, schaefer_200_fsa5, schaefer_300_fsa5, ...), so you can take advantage of